What are Micronutrients & Why You Should Care

 Let me introduce you to the world of micronutrients, nutrient powerhouses critical to your health.

-Most of you are familiar with macronutrients which are proteins, fats, and carbohydrates.
-“Macro” meaning they are necessary in large amounts as they provide energy needed to maintain body functions and carry out the activities of daily life.
+You’re probably familiar with macronutrients which are proteins, fats, and carbohydrates.
+“Macro” means they're needed in large amounts as they provide calories and energy required to maintain body functions and carry out activities of daily life.

-Perhaps less familiar are micronutrients: chemicals in foods that are also essential for life and health, yet they’re needed in relatively small amounts, hence “micro.”
+Perhaps less familiar are micronutrients.
+This group of nutrients, containing no calories, are also essential for energy and health, yet they’re needed in small amounts, hence “micro.”

 Micronutrients are classified into two main categories: vitamins and minerals.

 Vitamins include A, C, D, E and K